 One thing we can all get behind is spicy food, so this year I decided it might be nice to whip up some enchiladas for our celebration.
 Last year I actually gave everyone enchiladas as gifts, and they loved them.
 Enchiladas for brunch?
 Why not!

 Breakfast enchiladas are in fact a thing, but most versions are filled with eggs and cheese.
 Normally I’d consider swapping out tofu for the eggs, but this time my goal is to please everyone, so eggs won’t cut it.
-A spiced-up hash of potatoes, chickpeas, peppers, and onions, with some diced up Avocados From Mexico thrown in.
+A spiced-up hash of potatoes, chickpeas, peppers, and onions, with some diced up avocados thrown in.
 The crispy potatoes make these enchiladas feel breakfasty, while the peppers and onions add some flavor and texture, and the avocados add some creamy softness that might otherwise be missing without the cheese.

 Chickpea Avocado Breakfast Enchiladas